Last Updated on January 21, 2023

 Make sure you have both long and short strategies

 Most short strategies perform poorly, no matter the asset class.
 Short is not the opposite of long.
 If you have a good long strategy, you can be pretty sure it doesn’t work for short if you do the opposite.
 Short selling is difficult – period.

-However, even short strategies that on their own are not performing well, they can still add value to your portfolio.
+However, even short strategies that, on their own, are not performing well can still add value to your portfolio.
 The reason is what we described earlier in the article: risk mitigation and lowering the drawdowns, something described very well by Mark Spitznagel.
-It gives downside risk reduction, and at the same time might contribute to a better overall CAGR of the portfolio.
+It gives downside risk reduction and at the same time, might contribute to a better overall CAGR of the portfolio.